 Shutterstock remains the industry giant with a library of over 400 million images, adding hundreds of thousands of new assets daily.
 If you are looking for specific, high-quality editorial images or 4K footage for a commercial project, Shutterstock is the gold standard.

-- Pricing: There is no free plan.
-Subscriptions start around $29/month for 10 images.
+- Subscriptions: Plans start around $29/month for 10 images.
 For heavy users, plans go up to $199+ for 750 images/month.

 3. Unsplash